 Sphere’s Minority Contractor Mentorship Program – Just Launched!

-Beginning on January 3, 2017 Sphere College Project launched a mentorship program for African-American contractors in the Asheville area for the purposes of helping them achieve their DBE (Disadvantaged Business Enterprise) certification from the NC Department of Transportation.
+Beginning on January 3, 2017 Sphere College Project launched a mentorship program for African-American contractors in the Asheville area for the purposes of helping them achieve their DBE (Disadvantaged Business Enterprise) certification from the NC Department of Transportation, as a first step toward sustained development and growth.

-The DBE certification, which is a rigorous undertaking of paperwork and “pre-qualification,” which includes field visits from North Carolina’s Department of Transportation, provides two critical advantages to minority contractors:
+DBE certification, which is a rigorous undertaking of paperwork and pre-qualification, including a field visit from North Carolina’s Department of Transportation, provides two critical advantages to minority contractors:

-1. It establishes credibility for a contractor: Contractors who are DBE/DOT certified are taken more seriously and view more favorably by the community, because their competency is affirmed by the Department of Transportation.
+1. It establishes credibility for a contractor: Contractors who are DBE/DOT certified are taken more seriously and viewed more favorably in the industry, because their competency is affirmed by the Department of Transportation.

 2. Guarantees greater access to federally funded contracts as well as other opportunities.

 Congress initiated the DBE program after learning that discrimination and related barriers pose significant obstacles for minority and women-owned businesses seeking federally-assisted surface transportation work.
-The program has been reauthorized by Congress several times since its inception, most recently in 2015, and provides that at least 10% of monies for certain federally funded projects be expended with DBEs.
-However, there are very few active DBE-certified contractors in the Asheville community, so most of the available contracts are awarded to minority businesses outside of Asheville.
+The program has been reauthorized by Congress several times since its inception, most recently in 2015, and provides that at least 10% of monies for federally funded projects be expended with DBEs.
+However, with few active DBE-certified contractors in the Asheville community, the majority of available contracts are awarded to businesses outside of Asheville, thereby increasing construction costs while denying local workers of much needed income.

 Help Us Achieve Our Goal

-Over the next 5-10 years, more than $1 billion will be spent on construction services in Asheville, of which at least $50 million is federally funded.
-Therefore, the potential economic impact to Asheville’s African American community is potentially significant.
+Over the next 5-10 years, nearly $3 billion will be spent on construction services in Asheville.
+Therefore, the potential economic impact to Asheville’s African American community is significant.

-If you would like to support Sphere financially or in any other way, with this endeavor, please click here.
+However, in the meantime, we require funding, and are actively seeking it, in order to continue to provide our vital services to this community.
+If you would like to support Sphere financially, or in any other way, please click here.

-If you would like to take part in our contractor mentorship program, or know someone who might be interested, please call Lynn at 844-774- 3731, or email to: email@example.com.
+If you would like to take part in our contractor mentorship program, or know someone who might be interested, please call Richard or Lynn at 844-774- 3731, or email: email@example.com.